 This is why the introduction of Bill 178, Environmental Bill of Rights, in the Nova Scotia legislature last week is such a positive development.
-If made law, it would give communities stronger tools to protect their health and environment and fight for environmental justice.
+If made law, it would give communities stronger tools to protect their health and environment and to fight for environmental justice.

 In addition to providing legal recognition that all Nova Scotians have a right to live in a healthful environment, it would establish many important procedural protections such as a right to request that government review a law, regulation, or permit that fails to protect the environment or human health.
 It would also create a new independent oversight body in Nova Scotia in the form of an environmental commissioner.

 Legal recognition of environmental rights can have many benefits.
 According to the Conference Board of Canada rankings, industrialized countries that recognize the right to a healthy environment have better environmental records than Canada and outperform us economically.
 Improved environmental performance can in turn help reduce preventable deaths and illnesses caused by exposure to harmful contaminants.

 And in providing Nova Scotians strong, enforceable tools to hold government and polluters to account, Bill 178 could trigger improvements to other environmental laws, regulations, and policies.

 This not to say that Bill 178 is perfect.
 It also has room for improvement.